SteveCaine/NextBus-Mantle/README.md

 NextBus-Mantle
 ==============

+***NOTE:*** *NextBus has discontinued support for the MBTA transit agency.
+Thus all methods called by 'Make Request' table rows just return errors.
+The project remains useful only in demonstrating code to parse the XML responses this service used to return for the MBTA, using files captured when the service was still active. (updated Nov.
+5, 2020)*

+*Also, the T-Alerts service this project has been replaced with an entirely different service that this project does not implement.
+Again, this project is only useful for demonstrating how to parse the responses this service used to provide.*

-This repository demonstrates how to use MantleXMLAdapter, an addition to the popular Objective-C model framework Mantle, to parse XML responses from NextBus, Inc., an RESTful web service that tracks the MBTA bus system, as well as the MBTA's own service alerts ('T-Alerts') RSS feed.
+This repository demonstrates how to use MantleXMLAdapter, an addition to the popular Objective-C model framework Mantle, to parse XML responses from NextBus, Inc., an RESTful web service that *used to track* the MBTA bus system, as well as the MBTA's *now discontinued* service alerts ('T-Alerts') RSS feed.

 It also implements a block-based system to make requests to this web service, with caching, using the popular AFNetworking framework.